Oberheim OB-X8 Analog Polyphonic Synthesizer

 module and their controls were moved under Page 2.
 The knobs

-buttons are smaller, but the interface is not crowded.
+and buttons are smaller, but the interface is not crowded.
 The

 primary front panel controls are the same arrangement, while other